bluesillybeard/Pinc2/build.md

 # Building Pinc

 If all you want to do is build Pinc into a library or mess around with the examples, cmake is the best way to do that.
 Other build systems are supported just so they can be used to (hopefully easily) import Pinc into a project using said build system.
+To be absolutely clear: building the examples with any build system other than cmake is not supported.
+The other build systems are available to import or build Pinc itself.

 ## All build systems - Dependencies

 The only real build dependency is a decent compiler.
-Exactly what that actually means depends on the build system - those are listed below.
+Exactly what that actually means depends on the build system and platform.

 At runtime, however, Pinc does require some libraries depending on the platform:
 - On Windows: SDL2.dll in the path